adewandaru/EM/README.md

 # How to use
 The data generation variables are in line 41.
 You might want to adjust initialization variables on line 68.
+The default dummy values of the mean here is 3 and 7 respectively.

 # Output
 Algorithm will output a series of PNGs (or a series of images that can be seen using Spyder/IPython for each iteration.
+Mean of each cluster are shown using vertical dotted lines.
+Note that in the first iterations the means are off.
+As the iterations proceed the mean are getting better and approaching true values.

 ![alt text](https://github.com/adewandaru/EM/blob/master/Webp.net-gifmaker.gif)